MarMano/codedb-content/csharp/boolean_logic.md

 a > c // False
 ```
 ***Greater than or equal***
-To asseert if one value is small than or equal to the other, >= is used.
+To assert if one value is small than or equal to the other, >= is used.
 ```csharp
 int a = 20;
 int b = 15;